Fsubject/find-the-number/README.md

 basic terminal.

 ## Requirements
-- Python3.7 or higher | Try to get the newest version, it's better
+- Python3.7 or higher | 3.10 is recommended
-- Pygame
+- Pygame latest version

 ## Want to contribute?
 You can!
 Just fork the repo, work and make a Pull Request.
 If the changes are good